Pinky Dinky Doo: Production

 The series was created and produced by Cartoon Pizza and Sesame Workshop, which co-own the copyright to the series.
 These two companies were the sole producers of the show's pilot episodes.
+Jim Jinkins and David Campbell served as executive producers.

 For the first season, Discovery Kids and the Canadian Broadcasting Corporation joined as co-producers.
 Abrams Gentile Entertainment and Keyframe Digital Productions joined as production companies in the second season.
-Abrams Gentile financed part of the season in exchange for licensing and merchandising rights, and Keyframe animated the season.
-The intro for both seasons, as well as episodes from the first season, used flash animation using Macromedia Flash, while episodes from the second season switched over to computer animation using 3DS Max, with the characters being animated via a 3D rig as opposed to being completely 3-Dimensional.
+Abrams Gentile Entertainment financed part of the season in exchange for licensing and merchandising rights, and Keyframe animated the season.
+The intro sequence for both seasons, as well as episodes from the first season, used flash animation via Macromedia Flash, while episodes from the second season switched over to computer animation via 3DS Max, with the characters being animated via a 3D rig as opposed to being completely 3-Dimensional.

 Pinky Dinky Doo was an international co-production.
-Cartoon Pizza, Sesame Workshop, Noggin, and Abrams Gentile were based in the United States; CBC and Keyframe Digital were based in Canada; Discovery Kids was based in Latin America; and CBeebies was based in the United Kingdom.
-For season two, the budget was about 200,000 Canadian dollars per episode.
+Cartoon Pizza, Sesame Workshop, and Abrams Gentile were based in the United States; CBC and Keyframe Digital were based in Canada; Discovery Kids was based in Latin America; and CBeebies was based in the United Kingdom.
+For season 2, the budget was approximately $200,000 Canadian dollars per episode.